 For kids and families living with sensory challenges, outings can be hard.
 New places, unexpected crowds, loud noises, or bright lights can all trigger anxiety and unwanted reactions.
 Many families…

 The Grand Rapids Children’s Museum is built on the premise that play is essential for healthy development, and it offers a range of fun, interactive activities and experiences for kids 2-10.
-The Lena Meijer Children’s Garden at Frederik Meijer Gardens & Sculpture Park invites kids to use all five senses while exploring a treehouse village and log cabin, digging for buried fossils, navigating a butterfly maze, and launching a boat in a Great Lakes Garden.
+The GR Dragonflies Downtown Scavenger Hunt is a great way to learn about the city’s amazing public art collection as your family searches for 25 bronze dragonfly sculptures – get a map at the Children’s Museum or online here.
+The newly refreshed Lena Meijer Children’s Garden at Frederik Meijer Gardens & Sculpture Park invites kids to use all five senses while exploring a treehouse village and log cabin, digging for buried fossils and launching a boat in a Great Lakes Garden.
 Bring a change of clothes, splashing may occur!

 The Grand Rapids Public Museum offers three floors of fascinating exhibits, many offering interactive features for kids, plus a working carousel and a wow-worthy planetarium.
 The Grand Rapids Art Museum hosts kids and families for creative workshops every Saturday.
 Blandford Nature Center presents wildlife events and outdoor experiences, including a historical village and miles of trails to explore.